 J-1 students need written authorization from their international student advisor or responsible officer of their exchange visitor program.

 Student assistantships are considered "on-campus employment" and therefore are also limited to 20 hours per week.
 During vacation periods and academic breaks, international students may work full-time on campus if they are returning to classes the following term.
 International students may not work on campus after completing their course of study.
 If the international student is continuing for another educational program, the student should consult their international student advisor.

 For links to some of the available on-campus job search resources, click here.

 For a listing of allowed work hours during the semester and during official breaks, click here.

 F-1 Students: Off-campus employment is limited to students in colleges and universities who are pursuing academic studies.
-Working off-campus requires special authorization and is only available in certain situations.
-The student should consult their international student adviser (ISA) for advice.
+Working off campus requires special authorization and is only available in certain situations.
+The student should consult their international student advisor (ISA) for advice.

 Curricular Practical Training (CPT): Curricular practical training is a type of employment for an F-1 student, which is an integral part of the curriculum or program.
 This employment may be an internship or a practicum.

 Standard Optional Practical Training (OPT): Optional Practical training is the opportunity to apply knowledge gained in the classroom to a practical work experience off campus.
 Optional practical training is authorized by the USCIS.
 This authorization can take 120 days to obtain.
 The maximum amount of time granted to work in F-1 standard optional practical training is 12 months.
 Students who have completed their degree program may be employed full-time in the field of study through Optional Practical Training.